Academic Catalog and Handbooks

 PHYS 339 Physical Mechanics (4 Credits)

-Prerequisites: PHYS 339 is a Thematic Focus - Movement course.
+Prerequisites: Prerequisites: MATH 305 AND PHYS 211.
+PHYS 339 is a Thematic Focus - Movement course.
 You must take INTG 100 or 205 prior to taking a Thematic Focus Course.
 You must take a Cultural and Social Difference: Identity (CI) course prior to or at the same time as Thematic Focus Courses.

 Corequisites: PHYS 370